vcahlik/dynamic-auto-sizing/README.md

 ## Citing

-In case you find this repository dataset helpful, feel free to cite our related publication [Adapting the Size of Artificial Neural Networks Using Dynamic Auto-Sizing](https://doi.org/10.1109/CSIT56902.2022.10000471):
+In case you find this repository helpful, feel free to cite our related publication [Adapting the Size of Artificial Neural Networks Using Dynamic Auto-Sizing](https://doi.org/10.1109/CSIT56902.2022.10000471):

     @inproceedings{10000471,
         title        = {Adapting the Size of Artificial Neural Networks Using Dynamic Auto-Sizing},